Did you know? Isaac Newton (yes, the apple guy) developed his theories on gravity and motion while in isolation from the Bubonic Plague!

 ✔️ Practice an abundance and gratitude mentality and actively look for opportunities.
 (Follow Isaac Newton’s example).
 There are many free abundance and gratitude Apps available.

-✔️ Use the enforced quiet time to think and make realistic plans.
+✔️ Take time to think and make realistic plans.

 ✔️ Ask ‘what can we do?’ – avoid focusing on what we can’t.